UNINETTSigma2/documentation/jobs/job_scripts.md

 - {ref}`Betzy job scripts <job-scripts-on-betzy>`
 - [Olivia job scripts](job-scripts-on-olivia)

+Jobs consume billing units from the project' *currently* allocated quota.
+Please check {ref}`project accounting page <projects-accounting>` page for more information on billing.

 ```{note}
 Email notification from completed Slurm scripts is currently not supported **on all
 machines**, sorry for the inconvenience.
 The reason is technical due to the